learnable/visit/README.md

 To customise, create a config/initializers/visit.rb, eg:

     Visit::Configurable.configure do |c|
+      c.redis = $redis # You'll need to provide a redis connection

       c.bulk_insert_batch_size = 100 # cache request payloads in redis and bulk insert when cache size == 100